AntonioSingh32/movieapp/README.md

 The following **required** functionality is complete:

 - [ ] User can view a list of movies currently playing in theaters from The Movie Database.

+The following **required** functionality will be complete:

-//- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-//- [ ] User sees a loading state while waiting for the movies API.
+- [ ] User sees a loading state while waiting for the movies API.
-//- [ ] User can pull to refresh the movie list.
+- [ ] User can pull to refresh the movie list.

 The following **optional** features are implemented:

+The following **optional** features will be implemented soon:

-//- [ ] User sees an error message when there's a networking error.
+- [ ] User sees an error message when there's a networking error.
-//- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [ ] Movies are displayed using a CollectionView instead of a TableView.
-//- [ ] User can search for a movie.
+- [ ] User can search for a movie.
-//- [ ] All images fade in as they are loading.
+- [ ] All images fade in as they are loading.
-//- [ ] Customize the UI.
+- [ ] Customize the UI.

 The following **additional** features are implemented:

+The following **additional** features will be implemented:

-//- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):